liamaharon/handy-handbook-tool/README.md

-# unimelb-handy-handbook
+# Handy Handbook Viewer
-Applies single page format to subject and course pages on the University of Melbourne handbook
+Google Chrome extension which automatically applies single page format to pages on the University of Melbourne handbook when available